My Dog Is Over Threshold: What to Do?

 Photo Credits:

-Dog breeds included in the toy group often top the list as the hardest dogs to potty train.
-What dog breeds are we talking about?
-Chihuahuas, Maltese, papillon, miniature pinshers, Pomeranians and Shih Tzus just to name a few.
+Dog breeds in the toy group often top the charts when it comes to being labeled as the “hardest to housebreak.”
+We’re talking about Chihuahuas, Maltese, Papillons, Miniature Pinschers, Pomeranians, and Shih Tzus, just to name a few.

 These are pups of diminutive sizes that are quite popular among city dwellers and people with small living spaces.
 While toy breeds have a great reputation for making ideal apartment dogs and perfect lap warmers for chilly nights, they have quite a bad reputation in the potty training department.
 Why is that?